Lawrence Joseph Henderson: Career

 As a sociologist (1932–42) he applied the functionalism of physiological regulation to the phenomena of social behavior basing on his concept of social systems.
 He described social systems with the help of the sociology of Vilfredo Pareto.
 In contrast to Pareto, Henderson applied the concept of social systems to all disciplines that study the meanings communicated in interactions between two or more persons acting in roles or role-sets.
 Henderson influenced many Harvard sociologists, especially Talcott Parsons, George C. Homans, Robert K. Merton, and Elton Mayo who all became pioneers in sociology or psychology.
-Henderson was instrumental in promoting Talcott Parsons career at Harvard despite Pitirim Sorokin's opposition.
-He also discussed intensively with Parsons the methodological chapters of Talcott Parsons The Structure of Social Action" (1937) at the time when Parsons was working on the raw manuscript.
+Henderson was instrumental in promoting Talcott Parsons's career at Harvard despite Pitirim Sorokin's opposition.
+He also discussed intensively with Parsons the methodological chapters of Talcott Parsons The Structure of Social Action (1937) at the time when Parsons was working on the raw manuscript.

 Henderson's investigations had their inception and consummation in the philosopher's chair.
 In spite of his diversity of interests, his work exhibits in retrospect a fundamental unity; his career was largely devoted to the study of the organization of the organism, the universe, and society.

+Henderson was elected to the American Academy of Arts and Sciences in 1912, the United States National Academy of Sciences in 1919, and the American Philosophical Society in 1921.